shahista810/my-portfolio/README.md

 This is my **personal portfolio website** built using **Angular 19+**.
 It showcases my:

+- Education
-- About Me- Contact Info., Education, Experience
+- Experience
 - Skills
 - Projects
 - Contact form
 - Mobile responsive UI
+- Animated

 The goal is to keep it **clean, fast, and professional.**